mn-ahmed/forge.api.postman/README.md

       Save  'key' in variable 'BucketName'

   3. Any of the 'OSS - Upload *'

+      Before calling the API, edit the 'Filename' variable to put the name of the file you're uploading.

       Save  'id' in variable 'URN'<br />
 	  Copy the 'id' value, go to this [website](https://www.base64encode.org/) to encode the string, and save the result into variable 'base64URN'